maxamillion/ansible-openshift_origin/README.md

 Author: Adam Miller

-#NOTE - THIS IS A WORK IN PROGRESS, THINK "ALPHA" QUALITY.
+#NOTE - THIS IS A WORK IN PROGRESS, THINK "BETA" QUALITY.
 This playbook is currently undergoing a refactor for the ansible 1.2 newly introduced "roles" layout for playbooks.
 If you'd like to find the old version then feel free to checkout the branch named v0.9.

-I will update this as I find time.
+I've bumped this from "Alpha" to "Beta" quality because I've done a full deploy using the playbook but there are still a couple rough edges I want to clean up as well as refactor some tasks to be "cleaner".

 # About